Methodology · Last updated June 8, 2026

 Debutant teams

 First-time World Cup participants have sparse international tournament history.
-Wider posterior intervals applied.
+Wider posterior intervals are applied.

 06